sethrj/swig-fortran-dev/README.md

 Discussion points
 =================
-- What to name constructor/destructor
+- What to name constructor/destructor, especially in context of shared pointers
 - How to handle shared pointer wrapping: treat it just like the regular pointer, except other objects can hold a reference to it?
+- Is f90 the right extension for Fortran2003 code?
+- Fortran assertions
--
+- Unit tests